Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/integration-test-contract.rst

 A method related to |Chain_contract_update|_ is |Chain_contract_invoke|_, which also executes an entrypoint, but without it being a transaction.

-Invoke contracts entrypoints
+Invoke contract entrypoints
 ----------------------------

 The method |Chain_contract_invoke|_ is similar to |Chain_contract_update|_ in that it allows you to execute contract entrypoints.
 The difference is that an invoke is *not a transaction and is not persisted*, so contract states, account balances, etc. remain unchanged after the call.
+For seasoned Rust programmers that is easily seen by its function signature, which takes an immutable reference to the chain (``&self``), as opposed to the mutable reference (``&mut self``) used in the update method.
-Its primary purpose is to get the return value of an entrypoint.
+The primary purpose of |Chain_contract_invoke|_ is to get the return value of an entrypoint.

 It has all the same parameters as a contract update, except for the ``signer``, which is only needed for transactions.
 While the result of the invocation isn't saved on the chain, all the entities referred, e.g. contracts and accounts, must still exist in the ``chain``.